Christmas in Australia: Tasmania

-Hobart begins its festive season with the Myer Hobart Christmas Pageant in November, which features floats and music.
+Hobart traditionally begins its festive season with the Hobart Christmas Pageant in November, which features floats and music and attracts over 30,000 people.

 Launceston celebrates the lighting of the Christmas tree at Brisbane Street mall in late November.

 Victoria

 Carols by Candlelight is a tradition that started in Melbourne in 1938 and has since spread around Australia and the world.
 At the event people gather on Christmas Eve, usually outdoors, to sing carols by candlelight in a large-scale concert style event.
 The Vision Australia's Carols by Candlelight which takes place at the Sidney Myer Music Bowl in Melbourne on Christmas Eve, is televised nationwide and it has become a tradition for many Australians to watch the performance.

 Western Australia

 The Perth Christmas Pageant has been run in the central business district since 1972.
 It is organised by Seven West Media.

 Between 1999 and 2016, the City of Perth ran an annual Christmas tree lighting ceremony.
 Since 2017, it has been replaced with the Christmas Lights Trail, in which various Christmas-themed light displays are put around the City of Perth.
 The event runs from late November to either late December or early January.